apurwaagr/RSU-VI-Sensation/README.md

 2. Latest version of pip / conda
 3. Latest version of PyTorch

-Python installations refernce(Please install these manually in case the requirements.txt file does't work:
+Python installations reference(Please install these manually in case the requirements.txt file does't work:

+(Note: Please do all the installations using sudo - as is it is required to manage the system reboot part.)

 1. pip install portaudio
 2. pip install numpy
 3. pip install torch